The UKCAT Consortium

 identify the characteristics in applicants which will make them good dentists, doctors and clinicians

-We partner with Pearson VUE to deliver our test on an annual basis.
+We partner with Pearson VUE to deliver our test around the world each year.